mcu-tools/mcuboot/docs/design.md

 ## [Measured boot and data sharing](#boot-data-sharing)

-MCUBoot defines a mechanism for sharing boot status information (also known as measured boot) and an interface for sharing application specific information with the runtime software.
+MCUboot defines a mechanism for sharing boot status information (also known as measured boot) and an interface for sharing application specific information with the runtime software.
 If any of these are enabled the target must provide a shared data area between the bootloader and runtime firmware and define the